PranavMahajan25/SyncBox/SyncBox-Docs/docs/ref/timeseriesCPI.md

-## Lambda Synchronizartion Index
+## Conditional Probability Index

 `function [parameters, data] = timeseriesLambda(X, Y, m, n)`

-This function computes the Lambda synchronisation measure value between time series X & Y, for m:n synchronization.
+This function computes the Conditional Probability Index value between time series X & Y, for m:n synchronization.
 We use Hilbert transform for Phase extraction.
-After extracting phases from both timeseries, the method detailed in Rosenblum et. al. is followed to calculate the Lambda Synchronisation Index using a stroboscopic approach.
+After extracting phases from both timeseries, the method detailed in Rosenblum et. al. is followed to calculate the Conditional Probability Index using a stroboscopic approach.

 #### Inputs: